suman-cha/CDTST/README.md

 # Cond2ST: General Frameworks for Conditional Two-Sample Testing

 This repository contains the code for reproducing the experimental results presented in the paper "General Frameworks for Conditional Two-sample Testing" [link].
-The paper introduces general emthodologies for conditional two-sample testing, aiming to determine whether two populations have the same distributions after accounting for confounding variables.
+The paper introduces general methodologies for conditional two-sample testing, aiming to determine whether two populations have the same distributions after accounting for confounding variables.
+We introduce two approaches: (1) converting conditional independence tests to conditional two-sample tests and (2) density ratio-based testing.

 ## Getting Started